Fuyutami/modelviewerloader/README.md

    ![alt text](https://raw.githubusercontent.com/Fuyutami/modelviewerloader/master/demo/guide2.png)

    - Set the mesh type to **Triangle** for optimal results.
+      - **WARNING:** Quads are fine (Model Viewer can triangulate them), but **NGONS MUST NOT BE USED**.
    - Adjust the **Mesh distance from original faces** setting to reduce file size.
-     - **Warning:** Do not try to make the mesh appear smooth in AutoCAD by setting this parameter too small, as this will unnecessarily increase the polygon count and result in a much larger file size.
+     - **WARNING:** Do not try to make the mesh appear smooth in AutoCAD by setting this parameter too small, as this will unnecessarily increase the polygon count and result in a much larger file size.
      - In the example below, a value of **5 units** is used for this distance, which works well for this particular model.
 Visible polygons on bevels will be automatically smoothed in Model Viewer.

      ![alt text](https://raw.githubusercontent.com/Fuyutami/modelviewerloader/master/demo/guide3.png)